Review of Sportsman’s Pride Dry Dog Food

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-When you consider the protein-boosting effect of the corn gluten meal and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal, flaxseed and brewers yeast, this looks like the profile of a kibble still containing a notable amount of meat.

-Sportsman’s Pride is a plant-based dry dog food using a moderate amount of chicken by-product or lamb meals as its main sources of animal protein, thus earning the brand 3 stars.
+Sportsman’s Pride is a grain-inclusive dry dog food using a siginificant amount of named meat and by-product meals as its dominant source of animal protein, thus receiving 5 stars.

 A Final Word